UPDATED 4/30/2021 - links to LED spectra, in Craig Johnson's site!

 2-chip yellow GaP - These were the first yellow LEDs that I saw in Radio Shack in 1976.
 The LED lamps had a GaP low-current-red and a GaP green chip in parallel.
 The color varied greatly with current - reddish orange at .2 mA to a yellow that was not orangish at 30 mA.
 The efficiency was a few tenths of a lumen per watt, but maybe a little higher at lower currents where the red chip worked best.

 UPDATE - Someone e-mailed me saying that someone had a yellow-glowing silicon carbide semiconductor way back in 1907!
 The guy who supposedly had a glowing semiconductor back then was Henry Joseph Round.
-A bit more info in this minor collection of newspaper biographies.
-Even more info on Round's 1907 discovery and its confirmation by Lossev in 1923 HERE in the web site of Lumex, an LED manufacturer.
+Info on Round's 1907 discovery and its confirmation by Lossev in 1923 at http://www.lumex.com/tech_notes/thery_1.html in the web site of Lumex, an LED manufacturer is not working as of 4/30/2021.

 Green LEDs, GaP - The first green LEDs were made with gallium phosphide.
 Most of these are nitrogen-doped for maximum efficiency along with a very yellowish shade of green (dominant wavelength usually 565-570 nm).
 Efficiency of these is usually a couple tenths of a lumen per watt.
 Efficiency is usually maximized at currents near or over 20 mA, but a few more efficient ones have efficiency peaking around 15 mA at about half a lumen per watt.
 Typical voltage drop at 20 mA is about 2.1 volts.
 Maximum drive current is usually 30 mA.